Categories

 For example, some flowers deter specific pests that prey on your vegetables.
 Others can attract beneficial predatory insects and birds that feed on destructive pests.

-Tall blooms can also serve as garden structures.
+Tall blooms can also serve as gardening structures.
 Towering over the garden with their sunny blooms can also provide a sturdy support structure for climbing vegetables like beans and peas.

 Be sure to take these companion planting benefits into account when you map out your vegetable garden.